Brittany Snow: Career

 In 2012, Snow starred in the musical comedy film Pitch Perfect, as a cappella singer Chloe.
 She reprised her role in Pitch Perfect 2 (2015), which received generally positive reviews from critics and grossed over $287 million worldwide.
 It surpassed the total gross of the original film ($115.4 million) in five days, and also became the highest-grossing music comedy film of all time, overtaking School of Rock ($131.3 million).
 She again reprised her role a final time in Pitch Perfect 3 (2017), which received mixed reviews from critics and grossed $185 million worldwide.

 In November 2012, she was cast in the sitcom Ben and Kate as Lila, a love interest for Tommy.
 Snow portrayed Michelle in the comedy film The Late Bloomer (2016) and had the lead role of Lucy in the action thriller film Bushwick (2017).

 Someone Great (2019) co-stars DeWanda Wise, Gina Rodriguez, and Brittany Snow play the Real Or Fake cocktail game on MTV.

 Snow portrayed Blair Helms in Netflix's romantic comedy film Someone Great (2019).
-Snow announced her engagement to realtor and pro surfer Tyler Stanaland on February 19, 2019.
-They married in Malibu on March 14, 2020.
-Snow announced their separation through social media on September 14, 2022, and the two finalized their divorce in July 2023.
 She starred in filmmaker Ti West's horror film X (2022) as Bobby-Lynne Parker.

 Snow made her directorial debut with Parachute, which premiered at the SXSW festival in March 2023.
 She starred in the short film Red, White and Blue (2023) as Rachel, a single mother working as a waitress, urgently searching for an abortion.
 Because she lives in Arkansas, where abortion is effectively illegal, she travels with her preteen daughter Maddy to an abortion clinic in Illinois.
 It was nominated for Best Live Action Short Film at the 96th Academy Awards.
 This role marked the first time Snow portrayed a mother, saying: "I think what I related to is that I'm not a mom yet, or necessarily, but I do think a lot of women have to face really hard challenges and yet be very strong and stoic and silent in a way."

+In 2025, Snow appeared in the Hulu true crime docudrama miniseries Murdaugh: Death in the Family as real life journalist Mandy Matney who investigated the murders committed by Alex Murdaugh and on the Netflix psychological thriller miniseries The Beast in Me as Nina Jarvis, the wife of a real estate magnate who is suspected of murdering his previous wife.